lukemorales/funkcia/docs/data-types/optionasync/do-notation.md

 Ensure you know what you're doing when binding a promise using `let`, otherwise a thrown exception will not be caught and break your app
 {% endhint %}

-Binds a non-rejecting promise to the context object in a `do notation`.&#x20;
+Binds a non-rejecting promise to the context object in a `do notation`.

 If the promise resolves to a non-nullable value, the value is assigned to the key in the context object.
 If the promise resolves to `null` or `undefined`, the parent `AsyncOption` running the `Do` simulation becomes a `None`.